 Statutory accounting practices prescribed or permitted for our life subsidiaries differ in many respects from those governing the preparation of financial statements under GAAP.
 Accordingly, statutory operating results and statutory capital and surplus may differ substantially from amounts reported in the GAAP basis financial statements for comparable items.
-Information as to statutory capital and surplus and statutory net income for our life subsidiaries as of December 31, 2004 and 2003 and for the years ended December 31, 2004, 2003 and 2002 is included in note 12 to our audited consolidated financial statements.
+Information as to statutory capital and surplus and statutory net income for our life subsidiaries as of December 31, 2004 and 2003 and for the years ended December 31, 2004, 2003 and 2002 is included in note 11 to our audited consolidated financial statements.

-American Equity Life has entered into a general agency commission and servicing agreement with the Service Company, whereby the Service Company acts as a national supervisory agent with responsibility for paying commissions to our agents.
+American Equity Life has entered into a general agency commission and servicing agreement with American Equity Investment Service Company, or the Service Company, an affiliated company wholly-owned by our chairman, chief executive officer and president, whereby the affiliate acts as a national supervisory agent with responsibility for paying commissions to our agents.
 This agreement initially benefits American Equity Life's statutory surplus by extending the payment of a portion of the first year commissions on new annuity business written by American Equity Life over a longer period of time, and thereby enabling American Equity Life to conduct a comparatively greater volume of business.
-In subsequent periods, American Equity Life's statutory surplus is reduced through the payment of renewal commissions to the Service Company on this business based upon the account balances of the annuities remaining in force (see note 9 to our audited consolidated financial statements).
+In subsequent periods, American Equity Life's statutory surplus is reduced through the payment of renewal commissions to the affiliate on this business based upon the account balances of the annuities remaining in force (see note 8 to our audited consolidated financial statements).
 During the years ended December 31, 2004, 2003 and 2002, the Service Company paid \$20.0 million, \$14.4 million and \$11.8 million, respectively, to agents of American Equity Life.
-American Equity Life paid renewal commissions to the Service Company of \$28.1 million, \$22.1 million and \$21.7 million, respectively, during the years ended December 31, 2004, 2003 and 2002.
+American Equity Life paid renewal commissions to the Service Company of \$28.1 million, \$22.1 million, respectively, during the years ended December 31, 2004, 2003 and 2002.
 Future payments by American Equity Life on business in force at December 31, 2004 are dependent upon the account balances of the annuities remaining in force on each remaining quarterly renewal commission payment date.

 From time to time the Service Company has borrowed money from us as a source of funds for the commissions it paid to American Equity Life's agents.
 During 2003, the Service Company borrowed \$14.5 million from us.
 At December 31, 2004 and 2003, the amount receivable from the Service Company was \$16.2 million and \$27.9 million, respectively.
 Principal and interest are payable quarterly over five years from the date of the advance.
-The weighted average interest rate was 6.25% at December 31, 2004 and 7.40% at December 31, 2003.
-As discussed above and in note 2 to our audited consolidated financial statements, we adopted FSP FIN 46(R)-5 in the first quarter of 2005 and as permitted by the FSP, applied it retroactive to January 1, 2003.
-Accordingly, the Service Company is included in our consolidated financial statements as of and for the years ended December 31, 2004 and 2003 and all intercompany accounts and transactions between us and the Service Company, including the amounts set forth in this paragraph and certain amounts set forth in the preceding paragraph, have been eliminated retroactive to January 1, 2003.